ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 In other deployments, a separate Administrator entity, such as a Commissioning Tool, is directly responsible for creating and configuring the OSCORE groups at a Group Manager, as well as for maintaining them during their whole lifetime until their deletion.
 This allows the Group Manager to be agnostic of the specific applications using secure group communication.

 This document specifies a RESTful admin interface at the Group Manager, intended for an Administrator as a separate entity external to the Group Manager and its application.
-The interface allows the Administrator to create and delete OSCORE groups, as well as to configure and update their configuration.
+The interface allows the Administrator to create and delete OSCORE groups, as well as to specify and update their configuration.

-Interaction examples are provided, in Link Format {{RFC6690}} and Custom CBOR {{RFC8949}}, as well as in CoRAL {{I-D.ietf-core-coral}}.
-The examples in Custom CBOR are expressed in CBOR diagnostic notation without the tag and value abbreviations.
+Interaction examples are provided in Link Format {{RFC6690}} and in CBOR {{RFC8949}}.
+The examples in CBOR are expressed in CBOR diagnostic notation without the tag and value abbreviations.

-The examples in CoRAL are expressed in CBOR diagnostic notation, and refer to values from external dictionaries using Packed CBOR {{I-D.ietf-cbor-packed}}. {{notation-coral-examples}} introduces the notation and assumptions used in the CoRAL examples.

 The ACE framework is used to ensure authentication and authorization of the Administrator (client) at the Group Manager (resource server).
-In order to achieve communication security, proof-of-possession and server authentication, the Administrator and the Group Manager leverage protocol-specific transport profiles of ACE, such as {{RFC9202}}{{RFC9203}}.
+In order to achieve communication security, proof-of-possession, and server authentication, the Administrator and the Group Manager leverage protocol-specific transport profiles of ACE, such as {{RFC9202}}{{RFC9203}}.
 These include also possible forthcoming transport profiles that comply with the requirements in {{Section C of RFC9200}}.

 ## Terminology ## {#terminology}

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

-Readers are expected to be familiar with the terms and concepts from the following specifications:
+Readers are expected to be familiar with the terms and concepts from the following specifications.

 * CBOR {{RFC8949}} and COSE {{RFC9052}}{{RFC9053}}.

 * The CoAP protocol {{RFC7252}}, also in group communication scenarios {{I-D.ietf-core-groupcomm-bis}}.
-These include the concepts of:
+These especially include the following concepts.

-   - "application group", as a set of CoAP nodes that share a common set of resources; and of
+   - "application group", as a set of CoAP nodes that share a common set of resources.

    - "security group", as a set of CoAP nodes that share the same security material, and use it to protect and verify exchanged messages.

 * The OSCORE {{RFC8613}} and Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} security protocols.
-These especially include the concepts of:
+These especially include the following concepts.

    - Group Manager, as the entity responsible for a set of OSCORE groups where communications among members are secured using Group OSCORE.
 An OSCORE group is used as security group for one or many application groups.

    - Authentication credential, as the set of information associated with an entity, including that entity's public key and parameters associated with the public key.
-Examples of authentication credentials are CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC5280}} and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
+Examples of authentication credentials are CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC5280}}, and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.

 * The ACE framework for authentication and authorization {{RFC9200}}.
 The terminology for entities in the considered architecture is defined in OAuth 2.0 {{RFC6749}}.
 In particular, this includes Client (C), Resource Server (RS), and Authorization Server (AS).